Salesforce + AI

 For Hosted MCP Servers, create an External Client App as described in Section 5.
 The key OAuth settings are:

 After saving, click "Manage Consumer Details" to copy your Consumer Key (client_id) and Consumer Secret (client_secret).
+Salesforce notes propagation can take up to 30 minutes after first save.

 7 mcp-remote Configuration